stevenhair/polyglot-weather/README.md

 one.
 I don't really do well with tutorials, so I decided to set myself a small project.

 ## The goal
-Thw goal is to just write a simple command-line app to fetch the current weather at the current location.
+The goal is to just write a simple command-line app to fetch the current weather at the current location.
 Here are the steps:

 1. Read the API key for [freegeoip.app](https://freegeoip.app/) from an environment variable
 2. Call FreeGeoIpAPI to get the coordinates of the current IP address